Gogo people: Social structure

-Wagogo clans moved around a good deal, dropping ties to older groupings, adopting new links and family, new clan names, things to avoid, affiliations, and new ritual functions.
-The Gogo, in short, became different from what they were before.
+Wagogo clans moved many times in their history, dropping ties to older groupings, and evolving their own new links and family, clan names, affiliations, culture, customs, and ritual functions.

-While early European writers emphasised the political chiefs of the Wagogo, calling them 'Sultans' as was customary on the coast, and stressed their collection of the very profitable taxes (hongo), on scarce food and water, it was really the ritual leaders who influenced the entire country.
-They controlled rainmaking and fertility, medicines to protect against natural disasters or hazards, and prevented certain resources from being overly used.
-They were not to leave their "country," they were to be rich in cattle, decided on circumcision and initiation ceremonies, give supernatural protection for all undertakings and be arbitrators in homicide, witchcraft accusations, and serious assault.
+While early European writers emphasized the power of chiefs of the Wagogo, calling them 'Sultans' as was customary on the coast, and stressed their collection of the very profitable taxes (hongo) on scarce food and water, it was the ritual leaders who truly held the most power.
+They control rainmaking and fertility, provide medicines to protect against natural disasters or hazards, prevent overuse of certain resources, preside over circumcision and initiation ceremonies, give supernatural protection for all undertakings, and be arbitrators in homicide, witchcraft accusations, and serious assault.
+They were not to leave their "country”, but they were to be rich in cattle.

-The Wagogo placed considerable value on neighbourliness.
-After having his physical needs met, a strange traveller would be accompanied many miles by the young men of a homestead in order to place him safely on his way.
-The homestead group was so fundamental to Gogo society that people who had died peculiarly, (struck down by lightning or a contagious disease) were thrown into the bush or the trunk of a baobab tree, for such a person had no homestead and could become an "evil spirit" who associated with sorcerers or witches.
+The Wagogo place considerable value on neighbourliness.
+After their physical needs met, a strange traveller would be accompanied many miles by the young men of a homestead in order to place him safely on his way.
+The homestead group was so fundamental to Gogo society that people who had died peculiarly (e.g. struck down by lightning or a contagious disease) were thrown into the bush or the trunk of a baobab tree, for such a person had no homestead and could become an "evil spirit" who associated with sorcerers or witches.

 Family

-Most brothers went to great lengths to assist their sisters, who often lived with their brothers in sickness until they recovered, for brothers have strong moral and legal obligations to fulfil these duties in cooperation with their sisters' husbands.
-Even later in life, sisters and brothers continue to visit each other, a wife never being fully incorporated into her husband's group.
+Most brothers go to great lengths to assist their sisters, and often live with their sisters in sickness until they recover, for brothers have strong moral and legal obligations to fulfil these duties in cooperation with their sisters' husbands.
+Even later in life, sisters and brothers continue to visit each other, a wife never being fully incorporated into her husband's immediate family.

 Marriage

-While the majority of Wagogo have only one wife at any given time, most found polygyny to be highly valued and carrying a high priority.
-It was the prerogative of older, well-established men.
-A reasonably prosperous man could hope to have two and sometimes three wives, and sometimes together.
+While the majority of Wagogo have only one wife at any given time, polygyny is not uncommon for older, well-established men.
+A reasonably wealthy Wagogo man can often have two or three wives.